Skip to content

 What implementation as channel looks like inside a small agency

-The current AI engagement shape webvise sells: a €2.5K AI consulting block followed by a €5K to €7.5K build sprint that wires Claude into one operational workflow the client was paying a human to do.
+The current AI engagement shape: a scoped discovery or prototype phase followed by a build sprint that wires Claude into one operational workflow the client was paying a human to do.
 Lead enrichment, support triage, content drafting, document extraction.
-The same six work types that show up in every public AI-services playbook because they are the ones with verifiable ROI inside ninety days.
+These work types show up in public AI-services playbooks because they can produce verifiable ROI inside ninety days.

 Decide: compete, or ride alongside